WomensLaw serves and supports all survivors, no matter their sex or gender.

 What protections can I get in an order of protection?

-A temporary ex parte order of protection and a permanent order of protection can do the following:
+A temporary order of protection and a permanent order of protection can do the following:

 • order the respondent to not interfere with your temporary custody and to not remove your children from Guam;

-• if you are married to the abuser, or if you have a minor child in common and you live together, the respondent can be ordered to:
+• if you are married to the abuser, or if you have a minor child in common and you live together, order the respondent to:

-• provide you with temporary possession of any automobile, checkbook, documentation of health, automobile or homeowners insurance, a document needed for purposes of proving identity, a key, or other necessary specified personal items;
+• give you temporary possession of any automobile, checkbook, documentation of health, automobile or homeowners insurance, a document needed for purposes of proving identity, a key, or other necessary specified personal items;

 • make rent or mortgage payments on the family home or your home where you live with your children;

-• pay child support if the respondent has a legal duty to support them and the ability to pay;2
+• pay child support if the respondent has the ability to pay.2

 Note: In a permanent order of protection, if the judge finds “probable cause” to do so, the judge is supposed to require the respondent to immediately surrender all firearms and ammunition to the Marshal of the Court, or to another other law enforcement officer.
 “Probable cause” can come from the allegations you made in your petition or from evidence presented at the hearing.
 In addition, the judge can issue any search warrants that are necessary for the Marshal to get the weapons and ammunition.3